 Two years later, due to the demand for lactose-free products and a shift into conscious ways of consuming food – less dairy and more dairy-free – Eric was inspired to develop the business into one that was ethically and consciously attuned to the planet and all its beings.
 He produced an innovative plant-based yoghurt that held a better footprint on the environment – bringing people closer to ultimate well-being without causing harm to animals.
 The yoghurt would focus on dairy alternatives that were environmentally friendly, using plant-based ingredients sourced with care.

-In 2018 and 2019, due to an overwhelmingly positive response and high demand for Yokos vegan yoghurt, Eric further developed Yokos’s unique recipes, adding almond and cashew-milk vegan yoghurt to its range.
+In 2018 and 2019, due to an overwhelmingly positive response and high demand for Yokos vegan yoghurt, Eric further built his own factory and developed Yokos’s unique recipes, adding almond and cashew-milk vegan yoghurt to its range.
 Few brands around the world boast such a multitude in non-dairy yoghurt alternatives.

 Eric has now been joined by his Lebanese wife, Rana, who shares his immense passion for conscious living.
 With Eric entrepreneurial brain and Rana’s background in retail, marketing and brand management have given Yokos the future-forward vision to take its products beyond Cape Town, while continuing to ensure its ethical leaning.
 Eric and Rana’s moral obligation to do good for the planet and offer health-conscious consumers more alternative products is a driving force that sees Yokos constantly innovating to produce new non-dairy options loaded with immense creamy deliciousness.

-Besides its two yoghurt concept bars (at V&A Waterfront in Cape Town and Somerset Mall in Somerset West), Yokos retails its non-dairy yoghurts through various South African stockists, including Pick n Pay, Checkers, Spar, Dischem and Wellness Warehouse.
+Besides its non-dairy vegan yoghurt concept bar at V&A Waterfront in Cape Town, Yokos nationally retails its non-dairy yoghurts through various South African stockists including Pick n Pay, Checkers, Spar, Dischem and Wellness Warehouse.

 Born in Europe, inspired in North America, made in Africa – Yokos caters for every palate with a desire to live purely.